-The Foundation invested in 12 years 1.4 million Euros in parents houses.
-These reception facilities are essential for the hospitalized children, as it enables parents to stay at their bedside.
+Since 15 years, the Foundation has invested 1.4 million Euros in parents houses.
+These reception facilities are essential for hospitalized children, they allow parents to stay close by their children.

-13 parents houses connected with hospitals were renovated or created with the support of the Foundation : the Saint-Jean houses in Necker hospital in Paris, as well as in Bordeaux and Nantes; the Maison du Petit Monde in Lyon hospitals; the Maison du Figuier in Angers; the Maison du Bonheur in Nice; parents houses in Bicêtre, Margency and Lille; the Maison du Sacré Cœur in Bastia hospital; the parents house in Bullion; La Pelouse in Bordeaux; and recently the parents house attached to Orléans hospital.
+With the support of the Foundation, 13 parents houses were renovated or created: the Saint-Jean houses in Necker hospital in Paris, as well as in Bordeaux and Nantes; the Maison du Petit Monde in Lyon hospitals; the Maison du Figuier in Angers; the Maison du Bonheur in Nice; parents houses in Bicêtre, Margency and Lille; the Maison du Sacré Cœur in Bastia hospital; the parents house in Bullion; La Pelouse in Bordeaux; and recently the parents house attached to Orléans hospital.